 But even with some serious restrictions on what I "can" eat, there are plenty of food choices and privilege in my diet right now.

 For lunch I had some great leftover MN-style Sweet and Sour Tofu and this lovely sprout and cucumber salad with homemade hummus.
 Normally if I wanted a salad I'd pick out some favorite greens and some carrots maybe.
 I wouldn't usually choose to have a sprout, cucumber, and raw sunflower seed salad- but that's what's local, so I'm very thankful for these veggies (even if they aren't my favorites).
-For dinner I made a creamy green garlic, cremini mushroom, and yukon gold potato soup.

 2 Tbsp. olive oil (CA)